HenryDev/Revu-Product-Specification/README.md

 *   Upon submission, a loading spinner and a progress bar are displayed.
 The progress bar must reflect the actual job status, polled every 2 seconds.
 *   The number of commits is streamed in real-time during the analysis.
+*   **Result Consistency:** The analysis results must be displayed identically whether data is served from cache or generated fresh.
+No visual or functional differences should exist between cached and fresh results.
+*   **Button Behavior:** The "Analyze GitHub" button must behave consistently regardless of how many times it is pressed or whether results are cached.
+Multiple clicks should not create duplicate jobs or inconsistent UI states.
 *   The final results include:
     *   **Data Freshness:** A timestamp indicating when the data was last updated.
     *   **Coding Activity:** Key metrics like commit volume, lines of code added/deleted, and pull requests.
     *   **Collaboration:** A summary of repositories contributed to, issues opened, and languages used.
     *   **Profile Information:** The user's GitHub avatar, username, and bio.
 *   All UI elements must maintain a consistent layout, even if the corresponding data is zero or null.
+*   **State Management:** Internal application state must be synchronized with the UI display to ensure report generation availability is consistent for both cached and fresh results.

 ### 3.2.
 AI Report Generation